Distributed Framework Construction for Affine Formation Control: Introduction

-To meet specific constraints and address the framework construction issue, a normal idea is to establish an optimization problem to obtain a legal topology in which the minimum energy is spent among all the possible networks.
+Beyond HCs, to meet specific constraints and address the affine framework construction issue in different situations, a normal idea is to establish an optimization problem to obtain a legal topology in which the minimum energy is spent among all the possible networks.
 In some existing works, the authors studied framework construction problem by using optimization methods to improve resilience \cite{TRO_Kumar_2022,CJA_Feng_2022} and achieve stable coordination \cite{CDC_Dominic_2011,ICRA_Pratik_2020}.
-In \cite{RAL_Xiao_2022}, Xiao et al. formulated the affine formation framework construction problem into a centralized mixed integer semi-definite programming (MISDP) problem to obtain the proper stress matrix for affine formation maneuvers while maximizing the convergence speed and minimizing the communication cost.
+In \cite{RAL_Xiao_2022}, Xiao et al. formulated the affine framework construction problem into a centralized mixed integer semi-definite programming (MISDP) problem to obtain the proper stress matrix for affine formation maneuvers.
 The ready-to-use solver was applied to construct suitable frameworks, which had a significant impact on the computational time of the NP-hard mixed integer programming problem.
 However, all the researches mentioned above rely on global information (such as global positions required by \cite{RAL_Xiao_2022}) of multi-agent systems and solve the optimization problem in a centralized way.
-On the one hand, limited by practical situations, global measurements and central agents are not guaranteed in some real robot systems, for example, only bearing measurements are available in \cite{Li_3D_2022} and the distributed architecture is necessary for large-scale swarms in \cite{Liu_SMC_2022}.
+On the one hand, limited by practical situations, global measurements and central agents are not guaranteed in some real robot systems, for example, only bearing measurements are available in \cite{Li_3D_2022}.
 On the other hand, the centralized optimization algorithm requires powerful computing resources, which adds difficulty to the update of the framework in real-time conditions.
-In \cite{RAL_Xiao_2022}, the computational cost of growing affine formation frameworks increased rapidly with the increase of swarm size.
-Accordingly, beyond existing research, it is a meaningful and challenging issue to construct affine formation frameworks using local measurements in a distributed way.
+Accordingly, beyond existing research, it is a meaningful and challenging issue to construct affine frameworks using local measurements in a distributed way.